MicrosoftDocs/fabric-docs/docs/onelake/create-adls-shortcut.md

 ## Prerequisite

-Create a lakehouse by following these steps: [Create a lakehouse with OneLake](create-lakehouse-onelake.md).
+If you don't have a lakehouse, create one by following these steps: [Create a lakehouse with OneLake](create-lakehouse-onelake.md).

 ## Create a shortcut